 Medicinal cannabis for New Zealand

-The Kiwis are following Luxembourg steps.
-Early this month, the Government passed a law to make medicinal cannabis available for patients.
-According to the Bill: patients that are suffering from terminally diseases, could smoke recreational marijuana without being charged with a felony.
+The Kiwis are following Luxembourg’s steps.
+Earlier this month, the Government passed a law to make medicinal cannabis available for patients.
+According to the Bill: patients that are suffering from terminal illnesses, could smoke recreational marijuana without being charged with a felony.

 David Clarke, Health Minister, told The Guardian that this measure will benefit thousands of patients suffering from chronic pain and other illnesses: “People nearing the end of their lives should not have to worry about being arrested or imprisoned for trying to manage their pain.
 This is compassionate and caring legislation that will make a real difference to people … they can use illicit cannabis without fear of prosecution.”
 And just like Luxembourg, medicinal legislation was just the first step to legalize nationwide recreational marijuana.

-During the 2020 general elections, citizens will also vote in a referendum to legalize recreational cannabis.
+During the 2020 general elections, citizens will also vote in a referendum to legalize recreational use of cannabis.
 First medicinal, then recreational.
 Not bad, right?

 Legalization in Luxembourg is the perfect example of how a step by step approach is a good way to convince people of cannabis benefits.
 It started back in 2017, when Health Minister Lydia Mutsch drafted a bill to start a two year pilot program for medicinal cannabis.
-After this period, the Government will review how many patients benefited from cannabis treatment and then take further decisions or modifications to the law.
+After this period, the Government will review how many patients benefited from cannabis treatment and then make further decisions or modify the law.

-The Congress approved the Bill on June 2018.
-According to Luxembourg News, the cannabis that will be used to treat patients all over Luxembourg will come from Canada and it will only be available on prescription from a hospital pharmacy.
+The Congress approved the Bill in June 2018.
+According to Luxembourg News, the cannabis that will be used to treat patients all over Luxembourg will come from Canada and it will only be available upon prescription from a hospital pharmacy.